 Flash floods are common during the rainy season, also known as monsoon season, which typically lasts from July through mid-September in the desert southwest.
 Brief, explosive rain showers can result in torrents of water racing towards the lowest point with nothing but desert sand to hold them back.
 Within hours or even minutes of a brief rain storm miles away, thousands of gallons of water hurl over the cliffs in the Grand Canyon and bottleneck in side canyons creating beautiful waterfalls and dangerous walls of water, mud and debris.

-On Friday, August 7th this year, Diamond Creek (which runs along the take out road for most Grand Canyon rafting trips) went from a trickle of only 4 cfs (cubic feet per second) to over 10,000 cfs temporarily shutting down any access to the Colorado River.
+On Friday, August 7, 2015, Diamond Creek (which runs along the take out road for most Grand Canyon rafting trips) went from a trickle of only 4 cfs (cubic feet per second) to over 10,000 cfs temporarily shutting down any access to the Colorado River.
 Fortunately, no one was hurt.
-Photos and videos of recent microbursts and other flash flooding in the area have inundated the web.
-But this isn’t the first time Diamond Creek flashed and it likely won’t be the last.
+Photos and videos of other microbursts and flash flooding in the area have inundated the web.
+But this wasn’t the first time Diamond Creek flashed and it likely won’t be the last.

 We recently came across an old trip report detailing the events of a flash flood in that exact spot, in the Diamond Creek drainage, almost thirty years ago.
 On July 20, 1984 after finishing a Grand Canyon trip, the guide crew was driving out at Diamond Creek when the canyon flashed.
 Here’s what was written about that day a group of canyon guides narrowly escaped with their lives: